microsoft/azurechat/docs/5-add-identity.md

 Once the deployment is complete, you will need to add an identity provider to authenticate your app.
 You will also need to configure an admin user.

 > **Note**
-> Only one of the identity provider is required to be configured below.
+> Only one of the identity providers is required to be configured below.

+> **Important**
+> We **strongly** recommend that you store client secrets in Azure Key Vault and use Kev Vault references in your App config settings.
+If you have created your environment using the templates in this repo you will already have a Key Vault that is being used to store a range of other secrets, and you will have Key Vault references in your app config.
+Details on how to configure App Service settings to use Key Vault are [here](https://learn.microsoft.com/en-us/azure/app-service/app-service-key-vault-references?tabs=azure-cli#source-app-settings-from-key-vault).
+Note that you will also need to give yourself appropriate permissions to create secrets in the Key Vault.

 ## GitHub Authentication Provider